-Select three courses from any of the five flexible core categories.
-Note: You may only choose one course from any flexible core category and select courses from three different disciplines.
+Select three courses from the flexible core categories below.
+Note: Only one course may be selected from a category and select courses from three different disciplines.

 World Cultures and Global Issues US Experience in its Diversity Creative Expression Individual and Society Scientific World